 The Mountain Phase was the second phase to be developed.
-It features expansive mountain vistas, endless forest trails, large inland reservoirs and a taste of the western Piedmont.
+It features expansive mountain vistas, endless forest trails, large inland reservoirs, and a taste of western Piedmont.
 Here are 34 loops for you to explore.
 Now don’t forget your binoculars!

 Completing the first statewide birding and wildlife trail in the U.S., the Piedmont Area offers 13 loops.
 The Piedmont area includes expansive grasslands, large forested tracts, pineland savannahs, several large reservoirs, and an abundance of rich history and culture!